ethanr33/ethanr33/README.md

 ## Hi there 👋

-My name is Ethan Roos, and I'm an aspiring software engineer.
+My name is Ethan Roos, and I'm a computer science graduate.

-I graduated with my B.S and M.S in computer science from UC Riverside, and I'm currently looking for software engineering roles.
+I recently graduated with my B.S and M.S in computer science from UC Riverside, and I'm currently looking for software engineering roles.
 I love working on systems projects, and pretty much anything else where I get to challenge myself and learn new things.

 I recently deployed [cworkbench.dev](https://cworkbench.dev), which is a web interface for a C compiler I wrote from scratch.
 Feel free to check it out!